-Of students entering the Facility Management program as juniors, approximately 95% graduate with the majority completing the program within two years.
-Job placement rate for graduates of the facility management program ranges from 94 - 98% each year.
+Of students entering the Facility Management program as juniors, 95% complete the program within two years.
+Job placement rate for graduates of the facility management program ranges from 94% - 98% each year.

 The demand for facility management graduates is high and a career in facility management offers many opportunities.
 The responsibilities of facility management are varied and numerous.
-A facility manager may supervise numerous aspects of a company's facilities, including architecture, interior design, computer systems, telecommunications, real estate acquisition, security and more.
+A facility manager may supervise numerous aspects of a company's facilities, including architecture, interior design, technical infrastructure, real estate acquisition, security, environmental and safety issues and more.
 As such facility managers wear many professional hats and must be knowledgeable and skilled as follows: communicators, environmentalists, designers & space planners, strategic planners, financial planners, "tekkies" and team leaders (International Facility Management Association - IFMA).